ofgot/Gziper/README.md

 # Gziper
-compresses files in folder into gzip files
+This is script compresses all files in folder into gzip files.